SAP/ui5-tooling/docs/pages/extensibility/CustomServerMiddleware.md

  *      Specification version dependent interface to a
  *      MiddlewareUtil instance.
 See the corresponding API reference for details.
  * @param {@ui5/logger/GroupLogger} parameters.log
  *      Logger instance for use in the custom middleware.
-This method is only available
+ *      This parameter is only provided to custom middleware
- *      to custom middleware extensions defining Specification Version 3.0 and later.
+ *      extensions defining Specification Version 3.0 and later.
  * @param {object} parameters.options Options
  * @param {string} parameters.options.configuration
  *      Custom middleware configuration, as defined in the project's ui5.yaml